xvw/qian/README.md

 -  `make` (a combo of `make build` and `make run`)
 -  `make app` to create a runnable app on OSX

+## Shortcuts

+-  `Tab` : toggle the focus on the searchbar
+-  `Cmd + Alt + Enter` : Open the current folder in finder
+-  `Cmd + Enter` : Open the current folder in a terminal

+> those shortcuts works only if the search bar does not have the focus

+-  `Cmd + Left` : Go on the pred view (if it exists)
+-  `Cmd + Right` : Go on the next view (if it exists)
+-  `Cmd + Up` : Go to the parent (if it exists)

+## About the search bar

+Using `Tab` you can toggle the search-bar activation.
+When you write text into this bar, the content of the folder will be filtered using a fuzzy-filtering.
+If you write `/`, Qian will open the first element of the result of the filtering.

 ## Credits